snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 ### Title data

 Title data is similar to Player data in that it stores key-value pairs, only the data pertains to the game title instead of a specific player.
 Winter Starfall uses title data in conjuction with the Economy system to calculate the price when selling an item by storing the value `multipliers` with a value of `sell, 0.5`.
+For more information on how the sale flow works, see the [source code and scenarios tutorial](source-code-and-best-practices.md).

 ![winterstarfall-title-data](winterstarfall-title-data.jpeg)